calistaannelise/wallzy/README.md

-# 💳 Wallzy - Smart Credit Card Optimizer
+# Wallzy - Smart Credit Card Optimizer

-An intelligent credit card recommendation system that automatically suggests the best card for each purchase based on merchant categories and reward multipliers.
+An intelligent credit card recommendation app that automatically suggests the best credit card for each purchase based on merchant categories and reward multipliers.
 Built with NFC/RFID tap functionality for seamless real-world usage.

-## 📋 Table of Contents
+# Contents

 - [Features](#-features)
 - [Tech Stack](#-tech-stack)